Insider Selling: Dril-Quip, Inc. (NYSE:DRQ) Director Sells 1,804 Shares of Stock

-Dril-Quip, Inc. (NYSE:DRQ – Get Free Report) Director Terence Bartlett Jupp sold 1,804 shares of the stock in a transaction that occurred on Monday, December 18th.
-The shares were sold at an average price of $22.92, for a total transaction of $41,347.68.
-Following the completion of the transaction, the director now owns 59,821 shares in the company, valued at $1,371,097.32.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Dril-Quip, Inc. (NYSE:DRQ – Get Free Report) Director Terence Bartlett Jupp sold 1,804 shares of Dril-Quip stock in a transaction dated Monday, December 18th.
+The stock was sold at an average price of $22.92, for a total value of $41,347.68.
+Following the transaction, the director now owns 59,821 shares in the company, valued at $1,371,097.32.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Dril-Quip Price Performance

-Dril-Quip (NYSE:DRQ – Get Free Report) last posted its earnings results on Thursday, October 26th.
-The oil and gas company reported ($0.15) earnings per share for the quarter, missing the consensus estimate of $0.08 by ($0.23).
-Dril-Quip had a negative return on equity of 0.51% and a negative net margin of 0.38%.
+Dril-Quip (NYSE:DRQ – Get Free Report) last released its quarterly earnings results on Thursday, October 26th.
+The oil and gas company reported ($0.15) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.08 by ($0.23).
+Dril-Quip had a negative net margin of 0.38% and a negative return on equity of 0.51%.
 The firm had revenue of $117.20 million during the quarter, compared to analyst estimates of $111.88 million.
-During the same quarter last year, the business posted $0.05 earnings per share.
-The company’s revenue for the quarter was up 33.0% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.05 EPS.
+The business’s revenue for the quarter was up 33.0% compared to the same quarter last year.

-A number of hedge funds and other institutional investors have recently made changes to their positions in DRQ.
-Geneos Wealth Management Inc. acquired a new stake in shares of Dril-Quip during the first quarter worth $37,000.
-US Bancorp DE raised its holdings in shares of Dril-Quip by 172.1% during the first quarter.
-US Bancorp DE now owns 1,034 shares of the oil and gas company’s stock worth $39,000 after acquiring an additional 654 shares during the period.
-Tower Research Capital LLC TRC raised its holdings in shares of Dril-Quip by 175.0% during the third quarter.
-Tower Research Capital LLC TRC now owns 2,057 shares of the oil and gas company’s stock worth $40,000 after acquiring an additional 1,309 shares during the period.
-Trivant Custom Portfolio Group LLC acquired a new stake in shares of Dril-Quip during the first quarter worth $48,000.
-Finally, Group One Trading L.P. raised its holdings in shares of Dril-Quip by 124.7% during the first quarter.
-Group One Trading L.P. now owns 1,428 shares of the oil and gas company’s stock worth $53,000 after acquiring an additional 7,213 shares during the period.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Geneos Wealth Management Inc. acquired a new stake in shares of Dril-Quip in the first quarter valued at about $37,000.
+US Bancorp DE increased its position in shares of Dril-Quip by 172.1% in the first quarter.
+US Bancorp DE now owns 1,034 shares of the oil and gas company’s stock valued at $39,000 after acquiring an additional 654 shares during the last quarter.
+Tower Research Capital LLC TRC increased its position in shares of Dril-Quip by 175.0% in the third quarter.
+Tower Research Capital LLC TRC now owns 2,057 shares of the oil and gas company’s stock valued at $40,000 after acquiring an additional 1,309 shares during the last quarter.
+Trivant Custom Portfolio Group LLC acquired a new stake in shares of Dril-Quip in the first quarter valued at about $48,000.
+Finally, Group One Trading L.P. increased its position in shares of Dril-Quip by 124.7% in the first quarter.
+Group One Trading L.P. now owns 1,428 shares of the oil and gas company’s stock valued at $53,000 after acquiring an additional 7,213 shares during the last quarter.

 About Dril-Quip